Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: EXPERIMENTS

-For both datasets, the progressive task-specific architecture performs better than the single-task (indicated by ``Single Task -- LoRA'') and multi-task models (indicated by ``MTL -- LoRA'') with a shared backbone for the same parameter budget.
-This behavior remains consistent when adding TGLoRA only to the attention layer and unfreezing additional layers during training.
-Note that unfreezing additional layers results in more trainable parameters in the single-task models, as these layers must be unfrozen in individual models.
-See Section~\ref{appendix:more_results} in the supplementary material for additional results.
+For both datasets, the progressive task-specific architecture outperforms the single-task (Single Task -- LoRA) and multi-task models with a shared backbone (MTL -- LoRA) for the same parameter budget.
+This behavior remains consistent when TGLoRA is added only to the attention layer and when additional layers are unfrozen during training.
+See Section~\ref{appendix:more_results} in the supplementary material for the results with these configurations.

+We also experiment with PVT to ensure that our method generalizes to different backbones.
+We follow the training setup from \citet{agiza2024mtlora} and fine-tune PVT-Small on the PASCAL dataset.
+For both MTLoRA and TGLoRA, adapter modules are added to the attention layer (indicated by \attn{}).
+Additionally, for MTLoRA, the sequence reduction layers are unfrozen (indicated by \attn{} + \textsc{sr}).
+Table~\ref{tab:pascal_pvt_results} shows the performance with PVT.
+These results demonstrate that TGLoRA outperforms the existing methods with fewer trainable parameters.
+They further show that unfreezing the sequence reduction layers in MTLoRA contributes little to the performance and significantly increases the trainable parameters.

+Lastly, in addition to adding adapter modules to different layers, we control the number of trainable parameters by varying the ranks of individual adapter modules.
+We observe a similar pattern as reported in Table~\ref{tab:pascal_results} for different values of ranks.
+See Section~\ref{appendix:more_results} in the supplementary material for results.

 \paragraph{Inference Cost.} Table~\ref{tab:flops} shows the number of giga multiply-accumulate operations for our approach compared to individual single-task and shared multi-task adaptations.
 These results show that the inference cost for progressive task-specific adaptations lies between the two extremes.